Subarasheese/sd-x4-wui/README.md

 Either keep all optimizations enabled, or increase the tiling grid.

-- I can see clear tiling edge artifacts in my uspcaled images.
+- I see tiling edge artifacts in my uspcaled images.

 There is no easy solution for this as far as I know.
 It is currently being investigated, and if you have suggestions, feel free to talk about it on the Issues tab.